 The Eskimo Pie – a foil-wrapped ice cream bar covered in chocolate – was invented by Christian Kent Nelson in Iowa USA in 1920.
-He franchised the product and by January 1922 Eskimo Pies were being manufactured and sold in Australia.
+He franchised the product and by January 1922 it was being manufactured and sold in Australia.
 What would become Peters Eskimo Pie was launched in Queensland in 1923 and Peters eventually owned the brand name Australia-wide.

-In South Australia, the Alaska Ice Cream Company announced in1923 that it had acquired the rights to market Eskimo Pie.
+In South Australia, the Alaska Ice Cream Company announced in 1923 that it had acquired the rights to market Eskimo Pie.
 This company later became Peters Alaska Ice Cream Company.
-In Queensland, the Arctic Delicacy Company obtained the rights to Eskimo Pie and launched their product, also in 1923.
-This company merged with Peters American Delicacy Company in 1927, with the result that Eskimo Pie became a Peters product for the first time.
+In Queensland, the Arctic Delicacy Company obtained the rights and launched their product, also in 1923.
+This company merged with Peters American Delicacy Company in 1927, and Eskimo Pie became a Peters product for the first time.

 Eskimo Pie was introduced to Western Australia in 1929 by the Wattle Ice Cream Company.
 Wattle proclaimed that “The special Anderson Eskimo Pie Machine, which cuts, dips and wraps eighty dozen per hour, makes this delicacy a most hygienic product as it is not touched by hand during the process of manufacture.”

 The ice creams were sold from trays at picture theatres and sporting events.
 One advertisement in the Maitland Mercury read: